 2. Develop a grading rubic to assess the assignment.

 3. Establish intermittent deadlines along the way; this allows for a review of students' work.
 This process also allows you to provide guidance for those students who need it, as well as helps to prevent plagiarism.

-Below are links to some resources that might help you create assignments that can best be completed using Library resources.
+Below are links to a few resources that might help you create assignments that can best be completed using library resources.